SrishtiJain24/Digital-Signatures-Library/README.txt

   ./client

-Future Scope: Improving RSA implementation by using 128 bit key stored using an array.
+Future Scope: Improving RSA implementation by using 128 bit keys (stored using an array).

+The Project is licensed under GNU-GPl